-The trend of using big data for human resources is commonly referred to as talent analytics.
-While big data in marketing can gather and analyze data from customers, talent analytics gathers and analyzes data from a company’s current and prospective employees.
-The goal in most cases is to optimize what the company spends on its workers to identify the answers to questions like:
+The use of big data for human resources is commonly referred to as talent analytics.
+Whereas big data in marketing can gather and analyze data from customers, talent analytics gathers and analyzes data from a company’s current and prospective employees.
+In most cases, the goal is to optimize what the business spends on its workers and address questions such as these:

 - Is the business getting everything it can from the money allotted to workers?